mvromer/Blazor.WebAssembly.SingleSpa/README.md

 each version of ASP.NET Core that has been tested.
-The `Build-PatchedBlazorWasm.ps1` script in each versioned directory will apply the patch located alongside it to the corresponding version of the ASP.NET Core repository and build the necessary components to produce a patched Blazor WASM startup (i.e., `blazor.webassembly.js` for .NET 6 and .NET 7; this seems to be changing in .NET 8).
+The `Build-PatchedBlazorWasm.ps1` script in each versioned directory will apply the patch located alongside it to the corresponding version of the ASP.NET Core repository and build the necessary components to produce a patched Blazor WASM startup script (i.e., `blazor.webassembly.js` for .NET 6 and .NET 7; this seems to be changing in .NET 8).

 The final Blazor WASM startup script is then copied to the appropriate location within the `src/Blazor.WebAssembly.SingleSpa` project so that when the final NuGet is built the startup script